2018 NASA Space Animation Fellowship (703-200)

 - Skill in translating and visualizing complex concepts and ideas

-- Experience with science or technology themes desired
+- Experience with science or technology themes a plus

 Knowledge, Skills & Abilities:

-- Knowledge of animation techniques including creating 3D models, rigging, camera motion, using textures and lighting, rendering, and post production
+- Knowledge of animation techniques including creating motion graphics, rendering, and post production

 - Able to work collaboratively

-- You must include links to a demo reel or samples of work.
-We are especially interested in any work you have related to science and technology subjects.
+- To be considered you must include links to a demo reel or samples of work.
+We are especially interested in any motion graphics work you have related to science and technology subjects.
 You can see samples from our team: http://cilab.gsfc.nasa.gov

 - Personal statement outlining your educational and professional development objectives.
 Describe your educational and professional experiences motivating your decision to pursue science animation.